dart-lang/language/accepted/future-releases/static-extension-methods/implementation-plan.md

 ### Dartfmt

 Define and implement formatting rules for the new syntax.
 Add formatting tests.
-The new syntax is very similar to class syntax, so the formatting rules will likely be simimlar too.
+The new syntax is very similar to class syntax, so the formatting rules will likely be similar too.

 ### DDC